kizitonwose/Calendar/docs/View.md

 As expected, the library does not provide this logic internally so you have complete flexibility.

-To disable dates, you can simply set the texts on those dates to look "disabled" and ignore clicks on those dates.
-For example, if we want to show in and out dates but "disable" them so that they cannot be selected, we can just set the alpha property for those dates in the `dayBinder` to give the effect of being disabled.
-Of course, you can set a different colour if that's what you prefer.
+To disable dates, you can simply set the texts on those dates to look disabled and ignore clicks on those dates.
+For example, if we want to show in and out dates but disable them so that they cannot be selected, we can just set the alpha property for those dates in the `dayBinder` to give the effect of being disabled.
+Of course, you can set a different color if that's what you prefer.

 Continuing with the example in the date selection section, we already ignore clicks for in and out dates using this logic: